taofeek-ob/Blockgames-Contribution-Repo/README.md

 > Connected the React App with the Smart Contract Using etherjs
 > Link: https://github.com/TeamResilient/Nestcoin/pull/28
 ### 7. Created a New Frontend
-> Built a newer frontend with Multipages
+> Built a newer frontend with Multipages with boostrap and reactjs
 > Connected the React App with the Smart Contract Using etherjs
+> Created the algorithm to for CSV uploading.
 >Link: https://github.com/TeamResilient/Nestcoin/pull/44